vatesfr/xen-orchestra/docs/docs/users.md

 ##### Google Workspace - SAML [support.google.com](https://support.google.com/a/answer/6087519?hl=en#zippy=)

 Use the screenshots below as a reference as how to setup SAML with Google Workspace.
-1. Sign-in to your Google Workspace Admin Dashboard [https://admin.google.com](https://admin.google.com).
+1. Sign in to your [Google Workspace Admin Dashboard](https://admin.google.com).
-2. Go-to: Apps/Web and mobile apps
+2. Go to **Apps/Web and mobile apps**
-3. *Add app*.
-Choose *Add Custom SAML app*.
+3. Click **Add app** and select **Add custom SAML app**.
-4. Give it a name and optionally a description.
+4. Give your app a name and optionally a description.
-5. Use the screenshots below to see what fields pair with what.
+5. To see how the fields should be filled out, refer to the screenshots below.

 > Note: Right now even when the authorization is successfull, you will be redirected to the `https://xo.company.net/signin` page.
 However, just browse directly into the bare URL `https://xo.company.net`, and you'll now be logged in and can use the XO-dashboard.